ro-ko/Paper_review/Variational_inference.md

 the latent variables are mutually independent and each governed by a distinct factor in the variational density.
 $q(z)=\prod_{j=1}^m q_j(z_j)$

  The data x does not appear in Equation.
-Instead, it is the ELBO, and the corresponding KL mini- mization problem.
+Instead, it is the ELBO, and the corresponding KL minimization problem.
 Structured and mixture-based variational families come with a more difficult-to-solve variational optimization problem.

 <center>
 <img